Mr. Christopher Kloesz - Principal

 Ms. Natalie Angeron is originally from Wichita, KS where she earned her degree and practiced as a Dental Hygienist.
 Since marrying her husband in 2001, she has lived in Toronto, Canada, Savannah, Georgia and, of course, Greensboro.
-She moved with her family to Greensboro in 2008 and both her children have since graduated from St. Pius X. She has worked in the SPX Camps program since 2015, and as Director since March of 2021.
+She moved with her family to Greensboro in 2008 and both her children have since graduated from St. Pius X. She has worked in the SPX Camps program since 2015, and as Director since 2021.

 Mrs. Rebecca Bennett is a 4th grade instructional assistant at St. Pius X school.
 She has an associate degree in Applied Science where she focused on Paralegal Technology.
 However, her true passion is working with children.
 This is her third year of leading summer camps at St. Pius X. She enjoys spending time with her family, loves attending and supporting theater arts, baking, and working on crafts.
 She is very excited about all the things that she has planned for her camps!